 Conclusion

-With our IDM Audit driver and the open source components elasticsearch and kibana you we’re able to create powerful IDM Audit dashboards in next to no time.
+With our IDM Audit driver and the open source components elasticsearch and kibana you were able to create powerful IDM Audit dashboards in next to no time.
 All components fulfil every requirement you could expect from a professional SIEM (Secure Identity and Event Management) solution.

 Elasticsearch is able to process thousands of events per second; can be clustered and guarantees automatic fail-over and high availability.
 Kibana is a very powerful and easy to use visualisation component offering a range of graphical building blocks.